Ancient Greek personal names: Naming women

-Formation of names
+Formation

 There were five main personal name types in Greece:

 Compound names

-Demosthenes is compounded from two ordinary Greek roots (a structure at least as old as proto-Indo-European): demos "people" and sthenos "strength".
-A vast number of Greek names have this form, being compounded from two clearly recognizable (though sometimes shortened) elements: Nikomachos from nike "victory" and mache "battle", Sophokles from sophos "wise, skilled" and kleos "glory", Polykrates from poly "much" and kratos "power".
+Demosthenes is compounded from two ordinary Greek roots (a structure at least as old as Proto-Indo-European): demos "people" and sthenos "strength".
+A vast number of Greek names have this form, being compounded from two recognizable (though sometimes shortened) elements: Nikomachos from nike "victory" and mache "battle", Sophokles from sophos "wise, skilled" and kleos "glory", Polykrates from poly "much" and kratos "power".
 The elements used in these compounds are typically positive and of good omen, stressing such ideas as beauty, strength, bravery, victory, glory, and horsemanship.
 The order of the elements was often reversible: aristos and kleos give both Aristokles and Klearistos.

 Such compounds have a more or less clear meaning.
-But as was already noted by Aristotle, two elements could be brought together in illogical ways.
-Thus the immensely productive hippos "horse" yielded, among hundreds of compounds, not only meaningful ones such as Philippos "lover of horses" and Hippodamas "horse-tamer", but also Xenippos "stranger horse" and Andrippos "man horse".
+It was already noted by Aristotle, that two elements could be brought together in illogical ways.
+Thus the immensely productive hippos "horse" yielded, among hundreds of compounds, not only meaningful ones such as Philippos "lover of horses" and Hippodamas "horse-tamer", but also Xenippos "stranger horse" and Andrippos "man horse" and Hippias (likely just meaning "horse").
 There were, in turn, numerous other names beginning with Xen- and Andr-.
 These "irrational" compounds arose through a combination of common elements.
 One motive was a tendency for members of the same family to receive names that echoed one another without being identical.
 Thus we meet Demippos, son of Demotimos, where the son's name is irrational ("people horse") and the father's name meaningful ("people honour", i.e., honored among the people).

+A very common element found in Greek names was also the root Eu-, from eus meaning "well" or "good".
+This is found in names such as Eumenes "good mind", and Euphemos "good reputation".
+Similar looking prefixes include Eury- "wide", as in Eurydike "wide justice", and also Euthy- "straight" as in Euthymenes, "straight mind".
+Some of the most famous compound names were also created using the word Andros "man", such as Anaxandros "lord man", Lysandros "liberating man", Alexandros "defending man".
+The other forms include Androkles "man glory" (or "glorious man"), Andromachos "man battle" (or probably "man of battle") and Nikanor "victory man".
+Another recurring element is Lys-, from lysis "releasing", found in names such as Lysimachos "liberating battle", Lysanias "releasing from sorrow", and Lysias "release" or "liberation".
+The root Phil-, originating from the word philos "loving", was also used widely among Greeks, and found in names such as Philoxenos "lover of strangers" and Philetairos "lover of companions".